g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                 Primary Routing Table: bgp.l3vpn.0 ....
 ```
-In a L3-EVPN, we can exchange the routes trough the evpn family, and if we have the inet-vpn enable, we can exchange the routes trough this family also, check here:
+But in L3-EVPN, we exchange the routes directly through the evpn family.
+Let's look at the routing table now:
 ```
 root@R1> show route table VRF-EVPN. detail